anyone-can-cook/rclass1/syllabus/rclass1_syllabus.md

 ## Participation (10 percent of total grade)

-OJ - EDIT THIS SECTION

-Students are expected to participate in the weekly class meetings by being attentive, supportive, by asking questions, or by answering questions posed by others on Zoom.
-Additionally, students can receive strong participation grades by asking questions and answering questions on GitHub issues.
+Broadly, we expect students to participate by being attentive, supportive of classmates, by asking questions, and by answering questions posed by classmates.

-Students are required to attend the weekly class meetings (unless you have talked to the instructors about this beforehand).
-Each unexcused absence results in a loss of 20% from your attendance/participation grade.
-Three or more unexcused absences will result in a failing grade for the course.

-An excused absence is a professional opportunity that you discuss with me beforehand or a medical, or family emergency.
-Excused absences will not result in a loss of attendance points.
-However, you will be responsible for all material covered in that class and you will be expected to turn in homework assignments on time.
+Practically speaking, the vast majority of your participation grade will depend on weekly participation on Github.
+Each week, students are required to post one communication on Github.
+This could be asking a question about the problem set, answering a question posed by a classmate, or a post describing something you learned while working through the week's material/problem set.
+If you post at least one communication on Github each week, you will earn an "A" for participation for the quarter.

+In addition, students can work towards an "A+" participation grade for the quarter by asking/answering questions during synchronous lecture (e.g., zoom chat) or by consistently being helpful/supportive to your classmates on Github.

 ## Grading scale